- Animal Studies Speaker Series: Anat Pick “Film Farm: Kelly Reichardt’s Gastro-aesthetics” (Feb 2022)

 - Workshop on “Political Animals: Agency, Participation, and Representation” (March 2016)

 - Workshop on “The Place of Animals in Science: Hidden Costs/Hidden Potential” (April 2015)

 - “Thinking outside the Cage: Towards a Nonspeciesist Paradigm for Scientific Research” (March 2014)

-Charlotte Blattner returned to Queen’s for a presentation on “Animals, the Forgotten Proletariat” at the Ban Righ Centre Fall Speaker Serie on October 12.
+Charlotte Blattner returned to Queen’s for a presentation on “Animals, the Forgotten Proletariat” at the Ban Righ Centre Fall Speaker Series on October 12.

-Eva Meijer, Dutch philosopher, visited Queen’s in September for two events: a Philosophy Departent Colloquium talk on “The role of language in interspecies politics: Towards a theory of political animal voices” and a workshop with the Kingston Interspecies Communities research group on the theme of “Conducting research in interspecies communities”.
+Dutch philosopher Eva Meijer visited Queen’s in September for two events: a Philosophy Department Colloquium talk on “The role of language in interspecies politics: Towards a theory of political animal voices”, and a workshop with the Kingston Interspecies Communities research group on the theme of “Conducting research in interspecies communities”.

 2017-2018 Academic Year